mohit-mathur-dev/Fashion-MNIST-Classification/README.md

 # Fashion-MNIST-Classification
-This repo contains the famous Fashion MNIST Image Classification task which gives approx 94% Test Accuracy.
+This repo contains the famous Fashion MNIST Image Classification task which gives approx 94% Test Accuracy **without using Transfer Learning.**

 ## Datasets
 Dataset is already available inside the keras library.
 You can load the data using `keras.datasets.fashion_mnist.load_data()`.
 Read more about the Datasets [here](https://www.kaggle.com/zalando-research/fashionmnist)